My cart 0

 • Ketoconazole, itraconazole, voriconazole, posaconazole (antifungals)

-• Ritonavir, cobicistat, other HIV protease inhibitors
+• Ritonavir, cobicistat, HIV protease inhibitors

 • Clarithromycin, telithromycin (antibiotics)

-• Grapefruit and grapefruit juice — absolute avoidance required
+• Grapefruit and grapefruit juice — absolute avoidance

 • Rifampicin, rifabutin (antituberculosis drugs)